webexpo/tool1/README.md

 - Inputs lack robust validation mechanisms and may lead to undefined behavior in some cases.

-- Tool 1 is not optimized for mobile phones and small screens having widths lower than 500 pixels.
+- Tool 1 is not optimized for mobile phones and small screens having a width lower than 500 pixels.

 - Accessibility mechanisms